ksell8/spring-tutorial/src/doc/docs/learn/general/applications.md

 # Web APIs

 Web traffic occurs between **clients** and **servers**.
-The customer is a client and they access the server which serves the application on the client's web browser, mobile application, embedded device, or desktop application.
+The customer is a client that requests data from a server which serves the application on the client's web browser, mobile application, or desktop application.
 The server provides public APIs to the client, and it has private APIs that only it can call.
 The public APIs can support authentication methods which only allow certain calls depending on the user.
 For example, I can delete my own posts on social media, but I can't delete other users' posts.